scanminer/scanminers-website/docs/HANDOVER.md

 - `NEXT_PUBLIC_CF_WEB_ANALYTICS_TOKEN` — Cloudflare Web Analytics (optional)

 Sentry:
+Image generation & admin actions:
+- `ADMIN_ACTION_TOKEN` — Required to authorize `/api/images/regenerate` from Decap.
+Use a strong random string and share with editors.
+- `WORKFLOW_DISPATCH_TOKEN` — Fine-grained PAT with repo/workflow scope used by the API to call GitHub `workflow_dispatch`.
+Alternatively set `CONTENT_BOT_TOKEN` and the API will reuse it.
+- `STABILITY_API_KEY` — Enables image generation in CI workflows and scripts.
 - `SENTRY_DSN` — Optional DSN to enable error reporting across runtimes

 Local development: